Tsinghua University School of Law

 Are classes taught in English?

-There are three English language programs: the LL.M. in Chinese Law, International Arbitration and International Intellectual Property.
+There are three English language programs: the LL.M. in Chinese Law, International Arbitration and Dispute Settlement (IADS), and International Intellectual Property.
 There are about ten classes taught in English for each program.
 Some examples of these courses include Chinese Foreign Investment Law, International Arbitration in Asia, and International E-Commerce Law.
 Exchange students are eligible to take any English courses offered at the law school and in other departments at Tsinghua, provided that they first receive approval to do so from the department and UCLA.
 Students seeking to take courses offered in Chinese must first demonstrate satisfactory proficiency in the language.
-The curriculum for the upcoming year can be found here.
+View previous years' curricular offerings in Chinese Law, IADS, and International Intellectual Property online.
+The International Students Office also maintains a comprehensive list of courses taught in English during each academic term.

 What are the major strengths of the program?